kwoolheater/TAP/README.md

 Installation

 Clone the file from this github and then install the pod files.
+The app should run without any problems when all of the pod files are installed.